queelius/jaf/SPECIFICATION.md

 When serialized to JSON (e.g., by the CLI), a `JafResultSet` has the following structure:

 -   `indices`: `Array<Number>` (integer)
-    -   A sorted list of unique, 0-based indices of the objects from the original data array that matched the query.
+    -   A sorted list of unique, 0-based indices of the items from the original data array that matched the query.
 -   `collection_size`: `Number` (integer)
     -   The total number of items in the original data collection from which the indices were derived.
 This is crucial for operations like `NOT`.
 -   `collection_id`: `Any` (string, number, null, etc.)